Dzenly/nm-c/readme.md

 nmc does not support uninstall.
 So you can use `npm install -S some-module` and then run `nmc install` to cache you new node_modules.

+## About nmc install some-new-module

+No, no, no. Use only commands for the whole node_modules installation for your package.json, package-lock.json and npm-shrinkwrap.json.

 ## Use cases